10 of U2's best songs about love

 The final verse talks of the love between a father and son that perhaps has gone sour.

-Collectively these three different settings make for a great story and makes you wonder what kind of person is telling this story and how do those elements relate to one another?
+Collectively these three different settings make for a great story and make you wonder what kind of person is telling this story and how do those elements relate to one another?

 A love song made famous by the Righteous Brothers, this was covered by U2 as a b-side on the With or Without You single.
 My wife and I played it at our wedding so enough said!